silentfuzzle/TheWritersNet/README.md

 * Handle html tags in text fields gracefully
 * Handle edge cases in markdown mistakes
 * Prevent users from adding links to internal pages that don't belong to their website
-* Need to display map button in some sort of popup
+* Test website isn't creating a link in the map in both directions

 ### Core Website Functionality
 * Display Adventurous Reader map when user is viewing pages